flutter/website/src/get-started/install/_path-mac.md

 ### Update your path

-You can update your PATH variable for the current session at the command line, as shown in [Get the Flutter SDK][].
+You can update your PATH variable for the current session at the command line, as shown in step 3 of [Get the Flutter SDK][].
-You'll probably want to update this variable permanently, so you can run `flutter` commands in any terminal session.
+To update this variable permanently so you can run `flutter` commands in _any_ terminal session, use the following instructions.

-The steps for modifying this variable permanently for all terminal sessions are machine-specific.
+The steps for modifying the `PATH` variable
+_all_ subsequent terminal sessions are machine-specific.
-Typically you add a line to a file that is executed whenever you open a new window.
+Typically, you add a line to a shell script file that executes whenever you open a new window.
 For example:

  1. Determine the path of your clone of the Flutter SDK.
     You need this in Step 3.